News Article

 The sit-in was supported by activist group Unimelb for Palestine and directed toward Steven Prawer, a physics professor and academic lead of the Jerusalem-Melbourne joint PhD program.

 The sit-in occurred around midday in Prawer’s office in the North Wing of the David Caro Building.
-Protestors wearing face masks and keffiyehs left the office after the University gave an official direction to move on at 1:20 pm.
+Protestors wearing face masks and keffiyehs left the office after the University gave an official move-on order at 1:20 pm.
 Participation appeared to be in the tens..

-"No such support exists for Palestinian students and we demand that the University rectifies this.”
+'No such support exists for Palestinian students and we demand that the University rectifies this,' the demands conclude.

 Once the sit-in officially commenced at 12:40 pm, protestors demanded to meet with Prawer and participated in chants that accused the University of supporting genocide.

-Approximately 30 minutes later at 1:20 pm, two police officers arrived outside Prawer’s office and issued an official move on directive to the protestors, stating that Prawer’s office was a private space.
+Approximately 30 minutes later at 1:20 pm, two police officers arrived outside Prawer’s office and issued an official move-on order to the protestors, stating that Prawer’s office was a private space.

-At 1:25 pm, protestors announced their intention to comply with the order and subsequently left the building - but not before a protestor called out “Quick!
-Your shoelaces!” and made the officer look.
+At 1:25 pm, protestors announced their intention to comply with the order and subsequently left the building.

-“UM4P continues to persist for our demands which include pressuring the University to abide by the BDS [Boycott, Divestment, Sanctions] movement,” says a Unimelb for Palestine spokesperson.
+'UM4P continues to persist for our demands which include pressuring the University to abide by the BDS [Boycott, Divestment, Sanctions] movement,' said a Unimelb for Palestine spokesperson.

 Unimelb for Palestine facilitated the Semester One Gaza Solidarity Encampment on South Lawn.